 This is typically the business day after the record date.
-On the ex-date, the fund's share price drops by the amount of the distribution that will be paid for each share, not including adjustments for market fluctuations.
+On the ex-date, a fund's share price drops by the amount of the distribution that will be paid for each share, not including adjustments for market fluctuations.

-No matter when you buy shares of a fund – months before the record date or just days before – if you own shares of a fund on the record date you will receive the dividends and/or capital gains.
+No matter when you buy shares of a fund – many months before the record date or just days before – if you own the shares on the record date, you will receive the dividends and/or capital gains.